Porsche 918 Spyder: Sales and production

 The production version was unveiled at the 2013 Frankfurt Motor Show.
 The 918 Spyder was produced in a limited series and it was developed in Weissach and assembled in Zuffenhausen for the 2014 model year.
 Production for the 2014 model year started on 18 September 2013, with deliveries scheduled to begin in December 2013.
 Sales in the United States began in June 2014.
 Pricing for the 918 Spyder started at €781,000 in Europe and US$845,000 in the U.S. According to its battery size, the 918 Spyder was eligible to a federal tax credit of up to US$3,667.

 Production ended in June 2015 as scheduled.

 The country with the most orders is the United States with 297 units, followed by China and Germany with approximately 100 orders each, and Canada ordering 35 units.

 According to JATO Dynamics, a total of 105 units have been registered worldwide during the first nine months of 2014.
 The United States is the leading market with 202 units delivered up to May 2015.
 As of October 2014, a total of 9 units were registered in Switzerland, 6 in the Netherlands, 5 units in Canada, 4 in Sweden, 3 in Brazil and 1 in South Africa.

 Weissach Package

 The Weissach Package is a weight saving and aerodynamics package offered by Porsche for the 918 Spyder.
 It was an $84,000 factory option in the US.
-The package included magnesium wheels and an extended rear diffuser, interior parts covered in Alcantara instead of leather.
+The package included magnesium wheels specially manufactured by BBS, an extended rear diffuser, and interior parts covered in Alcantara instead of leather.
 The windscreen frame, roof, rear wings, and rear-view mirrors were also made out of carbon fiber.